NickToye/edition-node-gulp/source/_patterns/atoms/05-text/02-inline-elements.md

 ---
 title: Inline Elements
-state: inprogress
+state: complete
 ---
-This is a *Markdown* description of my pattern.
+A collection of inline elements.